- Note

 populated on the board:

-Checking the list of the device's CAN FD capable ports in the programming tool
+Checking the list of the device's CAN FD capable ports in the programming tool.

 If re-selecting the device / display doesn't